mtrohman/heiswayi.github.io/_posts/2015-08-17-php-encryption-decryption-and-password-hashing.md

 // Output 3: U2FsdGVkX18OQ8puUN8BBi+d6vAjEzDTZqM2WaKQD1atOykkYl9MY7NQM1DqI4Kw
 ```

 Hence, even the encrypted string is changed each time I executed the function for the same input data, but it still be able to be decrypted and get back the original data string.
-This is the uniqueness in this encryption function.

-### Decrypting the data
+### Data decryption

-To get back the original data string, we need the decryption function.
+To get back the original data string, I use this decryption function.

 ```php
 <?php